HomeOnMars/projektoOmnijo/Aiosa/Bulteno.md

 P • A • R • K • I • N • G • L • O • T • S
 <!-- F • R • E • E • D • O • M -->

-Situated somewhere in the northwest part of the North America, one could say that the *fictional* city of **Aiosa** is the polar opposite of [OmniCentro](../OmniCentro/Bulteno.md#fonrakontaj-resumoj).
+Situated somewhere in the northwest part of the continent of Northern Merkania, one could say that the *fictional* city of **Aiosa** is the polar opposite of [OmniCentro](../OmniCentro/Bulteno.md#fonrakontaj-resumoj).
 Here, city-building is driven by reactive responses and ad hoc developments instead of proactive centralized designs;
-Cars are expected to be cims' default ways of getting around, and it's the other transport modes (walking, transit, cycling) that are often neglected— or at best, retrofitted for;
+Cars are expected to be cims' default ways of getting around, and it's the other transport modes (walking、transit、cycling) that are often neglected— or at best, retrofitted for;
 Top-level planning is being intentionally kept at minimal.

-In its core, *Aiosa* was built in the name of *freedom*, which many of its residents held as their highest value—
+As a proud mini county/city of the *fictional* country **Free States of Merkania** (*FSM*),
+*Aiosa* fully embraces *FSM*'s individualist ideology, where *freedom* is held as the highest value—

 *And freedom they shall get.*